-- i.
+i.
 Eligible donors.
 Students eligible to vote in CSG elections are eligible to donate to registered or anticipated candidates running in those elections.
-All other individuals and organizations are forbidden from donating to campaigns. - ii.
+All other individuals and organizations are forbidden from donating to campaigns.

+ii.
 In-Kind Donations.

-Eligible donors may donate substantial nonmonetary goods to registered or anticipated candidates.
-Such donations count towards the monetary donation limits by their approximate or exact monetary value. - iii.
+- a.
+Eligible donors may donate substantial non-monetary goods to registered or anticipated candidates.
+Such donations count towards the monetary donation limits and spending limits by their approximate or exact monetary value. - b.
+Eligible donors may donate substantial services to registered or anticipated candidates, which are tracked by their approximate or exact monetary value.
+The first \$500 of services accepted by each candidate do not count toward the monetary donation limits of the donors or spending limits of the candidate. - iii.
 Donation Limits.
-A donor must only donate up to \$25 to each individual campaign, up to \$100 to each executive ticket, and up to \$150 across all individuals toward a single Election.
-Registered or c.
-Campaign Finance Disclosure

-- anticipated candidates' contributions to their own campaigns count towards these limits. - iv.
+A donor must only donate up to \$75 to each individual campaign, up to \$250 to each executive ticket, and up to \$500 across all individuals toward a single Election.
+Registered or anticipated candidates' contributions to their own campaigns do not count towards these limits; however, a candidate must not donate more than 100% of their individual spending limit to their own campaign. - iv.
 Penalty.
 Violations result in the assessment of at most 4 demerits to recipients of invalid donations.

+c.
+Campaign Finance Disclosure

 - i.
 Finance Form Distribution.
 The Elections Director must make campaign finance forms available at the Candidates' Meeting and on the candidate information website. - ii.
 Finance Form Requirements.
 The campaign finance form must include at least: - a.
 Spaces for the names, amounts donated, and signatures of donors. - b.
-A space for the total amount spent by the party or campaign, and spaces for individual campaign or ticket expenditures. - c.
-A space for the candidate or Party Chair to certify the report. - d.
+A space for the total amount spent by the campaign, and spaces for individual campaign or ticket expenditures. - c.
+A space for the candidate to certify the report. - d.
 A listing of all financial deadlines, as well as general spending limits and donation eligibility requirements. - e.
 Any necessary instructions for filling out the form. - f.
 Contact information for the Elections Director. - iii.
 Purchase Documentation.
 Campaign finance forms must be submitted with receipts documenting campaign purchases. - iv.
-Party Filings.
-Independent candidates must file campaign finance forms.
-Parties must file forms listing both individual and party expenditures.
-Candidates running with a party do not need to file their own campaign finance forms. - v.
+Filings.
+Candidates must file campaign finance forms accurately and completely listing all donations and expenditures. - v.
 Submission Deadline.
 Campaign finance forms and appropriate supplemental documentation must be submitted before the start of voting.
-Further expenditures must not be made after submission. - vi.
+Further expenditures must not be made after submission.

+- a.
+Candidates who do not spend any money on their campaign do not need to submit a form. - vi.
 Transparency of Campaign Finances.
 Completed forms must be made publicly available through the CSG website by the Elections Director within 24 hours of the submission deadline. - vii.
 Advance Spending.
 Funds may be raised and spent prior to the official campaign period as long as they meet the requirements of this Section. - viii.
 Unspent Campaign Funds.
 All unspent funds by the time of filing must be donated to SOFC or returned to individual donors in proportion to the quantities originally donated and reported on campaign finance forms with evidence of the donation or return.
 These returns or donations do not count against the spending limit. - ix.
 Penalty.
 Violations result in the assessment of at most 4 demerits.

-6. Assessment of Penalties
+5. Assessment of Penalties